bUnit-dev/bUnit/docs/site/docs/getting-started/writing-razor-tests.md

 - The test component inherits from <xref:Bunit.TestComponentBase>.
 This is done in line 1 with `@inherits Bunit.TestComponentBase`.
 - The test is defined using the <xref:Bunit.Fixture> component.
 It orchestrates the test.
 - Inside the <xref:Bunit.Fixture> component, we add a <xref:Bunit.ComponentUnderTest> component where the component under test is declared using regular Razor syntax.
-In this case, it is a very simple `<HelloWorld />` declaration.
+In this case, it's a very simple `<HelloWorld />` declaration.
 - The <xref:Bunit.Fixture> component's `Test` parameter takes a method which is called when the test runs, and is passed  to the <xref:Bunit.Fixture> component.
 - In the test method, we use the <xref:Bunit.Fixture.GetComponentUnderTest``1> to get the `HelloWorld` declared in the <xref:Bunit.Fixture>.
 In addition, we verify the rendered markup from the `HelloWorld` component using the `MarkupMatches` method.
 This performs a semantic comparison of the expected markup with the rendered markup.